Join us for a summer of research, innovation, and discovery!

 Which labs participate in the program?

 Please see the previous year’s Summer Scholars posters to see which labs have recently participated.
 You can view previous research project videos here.
-Mentors that may be participating in the upcoming summer are listed on the RISS Mentors Page.
+Most mentors who may be participating in the upcoming summer are listed on the RISS Mentors Page.

 Can I get course credit for the internship?